Japan's Son chased $32 billion ARM deal by the sea in Turkey

 "I proposed to him for the first time in the restaurant," Son told reporters after announcing the $32 billion takeover.

-With an offer on the table, ARM's board considered the bid in the low-key, analytical style that characterises a company that supplies technology to nearly every smartphone from Apple's iPhone to Samsung's Galaxy, and a host of other devices.
+With an offer on the table, ARM's board considered the bid in the low-key, analytical style that characterizes a company that supplies technology to nearly every smartphone from Apple's (AAPL.O) iPhone to Samsung's (005930.KS) Galaxy, and a host of other devices.

 The disciplined approach has long impressed investors.